Academic Lab – A scheduled time for 5th-8th grade students to learn and practice skills, not a study hall

 Classroom Cleaning– Parents and students work together twice a year to contribute to a clean classrooms.
 This contribution not only promotes pride in our shared spaces and a healthy environment, but allows us to allocate our funds in innovative ways.

-Coffee With The Principal– Come join our principal and the Horizons’ Community Group once a month on Friday mornings for conversation on meaningful educational topics.
+Coffee Connections– Come join our interesting speakers and the Horizons’ Community Liaisons once a month on Friday mornings for conversation on meaningful educational topics.

 Communication Agreements – A guide to interpersonal communication at our school for adults and students.
 Read more.